camfarms/my-website/content/myPortfolio/hobbies/weightLifting.md

 Physical fitness has always been extremely important to me.
 Without constant exercise, I start to go stir crazy and get super irritable.
 This was never a problem in high school when I was playing  a variety of sports and had daily practices, but since graduating and moving on to college I needed to find a new outlet.
 Several of my close friends in high school took up weight lifting and they introduced me to it the Summer after my Freshman year -- I quickly took to it and dived in head first after two semesters of restlessness.

-Since starting, I have been lifting with varying levels of intensity.
-During the school semester, particularly more academically rigorous ones, I often can't lift as much as I'd like to since classes take priority.
-When lifting must take a back seat, my goal is to hit the gym at least 3 days a week.
-But, sometimes I'm lucky and school

-## Appeal

 Lifting appeals to me greatly because it is very flexible.
 Depending on what else I have going on in my lift, I can make lifting as rigorous or relaxed as I like.
 It also has tons of variation to it so I'll never get bored with it -- if I get tired to doing some exercises I'll just write a new split and start working on other stuff!

-It is also entirely goal oriented with is super satisfying when you achieve those goals.
-You can set goals that are entirely empirical and track your progress over time towards those goals.
+The empirical nature of it also appeals to me -- it is extremely easy to measure and track progress which makes setting goals easy.
+I joke sometimes that lifting is like real life Runescape, but instead of getting experience for a profession you're just getting a high max score for certain lifts.

 ## Diet

 I have learned that diet is the number one most important thing when lifting *BY FAR*.
 I would go so far as to say 80% diet : 20 % working out.
-This is because it doesn't matter what you're doing in the gym -- whether it be 3 hour work outs 6 days a week to 30 minute workouts every other day -- if you aren't eating right.
+This is because it doesn't matter what you're doing in the gym -- if you aren't eating right, you won't build muscle.
 Without fuel, your body simply can't build muscle or replenish itself!

 This was a tough lesson for me to learn since I have had a problem with under-eating since I was a kid.
 It wasn't until I started forcing myself to eat more that I finally started to see rapid progress towards my goals in the gym.
-It took me a while to figure out how much my body needed, but it was a relatively simple process.
-First, weight yourself every day at the same time on the same scale -- I do this every morning when I wake up before I shower.
-Second, track the number of calories you're consuming each day (don't worry about macros yet, just count calories).
-After about 2 weeks of doing this, see what you are averaging for calories each day, and see how your weight changes during that time.

-This measurement will give you your body's caloric baseline -- i.e. the number of calories your body needs daily to replenish the calories you burn passively doing every day activities.
-For most men of my weight and age, this number resides within the 1800 - 2000 calorie range; my body's baseline is ~1670-1700 daily calories to maintain my current weight.
+It took me a while to figure out how much my body needed, but I now know my body's baseline is ~1670-1700 daily calories to maintain my current weight.

 When attempting to gain muscle, you *MUST* hit your body's baseline calorie count each day.
 The fact of the matter is, its impossible to gain *ANYTHING -- fat or muscle* unless you are eating a caloric surplus.
 Generally, it is recommended you try to eat a surplus of 500 calories on exercise days if you want to gain ~1 lb per week.